dzbeck/attack_to_cve/updated-methodology.md

 | [TA0006](https://attack.mitre.org/tactics/TA0006) Credential Access | [T1212](https://attack.mitre.org/techniques/T1212) (Exploitation for Credential Access) |
 | [TA0008](https://attack.mitre.org/tactics/TA0008) Lateral Movement | [T1210](https://attack.mitre.org/techniques/T1210) (Exploitation of Remote Services) |

-## Examples ##
+#### Keyword-based Mapping Examples

-## Notes
+## Background Notes

 * Using ATT&CK should not require any more or less information than normally provided in a vulnerability record.
 Using ATT&CK enables you to *standardize* how you describe vulnerability information so that readers can leverage the resources built on top of ATT&CK.
-* We focus on Enterprise ATT&CK, but content from Mobile and ICS ATT&CK is included as needed.
-These are identified as such...
+* The methodology focuses on Enterprise ATT&CK, but content from Mobile and ICS ATT&CK is included as needed.
+These techniques are identified with "Mobile-" and "ICS-" prefixes.

 ## References